 Any intention to engage with children online, whether resource-based or interactively, must be discussed with Kevin Duffy, Director of Safeguarding, before approval from Bishop Brendan Kelly is sought on an event-by-event basis.
 Bishop Kelly will determine if the purpose of the online ministry is safe and in line with the ethos of the Church body.

-Mgr Peter Rabbitte and Rev. Martin Whelan have been appointed to oversee Galway Cathedral's online ministry.
+Mgr Peter Rabbitte and Rev. John Gerard Acton have been appointed to oversee Galway Cathedral's online ministry.

 In order for us to create a safe environment online the following protocols will be adhered to: